grahamking/deps/README.md

 ### Layers

-The `-display layers` option organises the dependencies by layers.
+The `-d layers` option organises the dependencies by layers.
 The ones listed in higher rows depend on the ones in lower rows.

-    $ deps github.com/hashicorp/serf -display layers
+    $ deps github.com/hashicorp/serf -d layers

 will display
 ```